nlang/serverless-offline-local-authorizers-plugin/README.md

 deployment and your shared authorizer functions.
 This helps when you have shared API Gateway authorizers and developing and testing locally with `serverless-offline`.

+> :warning: **If you are using this plugin and get schema validation errors**: Please check indentation of `localAuthorizer:` config property!
+See example below...

 ## Installation

 Installing using npm: